-In the Foundation Stage (nursery and reception) we base our curriculum on The EYFS Statutory Framework and Development Matters in the Early Years Foundation Stage (DFES).
+In the Foundation Stage (nursery and reception) we base our curriculum on the EYFS Statutory Framework and Development Matters in the Early Years Foundation Stage.
 We cover all seven areas of learning (Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design).
 We provide a balance of learning through play, group work and focused taught activities with a teacher.
 The Foundation Stage is essentially child-centred allowing children to develop at their own pace.
 The adults work to provide appropriate experiences which support the child’s learning across the curriculum.

-In the rest of the school the curriculum covers the nine subjects of the National Curriculum (Maths, English, Science, Design and Technology, Computing, History, Geography, Art, Music and Physical Education).
+In the rest of the school the curriculum covers all the subjects of the National Curriculum (Maths, English, Science, Design and Technology, Computing, History, Geography, Art, Music and Physical Education).
 P.S.H.E.
 (Personal, Social and Health Education) and Religious Education are also taught in addition to the above subjects.
 In Key Stage 2 the children are also taught French.

 We believe that to become successful life learners, children need to recognise the skills they use when they are learning and to value these skills.

 - We talk to children about the skills they need to use when learning.
 These include perseverance, concentration, ambition and cooperation.